conjurdemos/conjur-shared-secret-auth-demo/README.md

 - **Hello World App Service**

-    Hello World is the protected application service.
+    Hello World is the protected application service written in Ruby.
     When Hello World receives an authenticated request at its root path (`/`), it will respond with the message `Hello World!`.

     Hello World generates its own authentication token secret when started, and will store this secret in Conjur as the variable `helloworld-secret`.

 - **Consumer App**

-    The Consumer application connects to Hello World to request the response message using the authentication secret, `helloworld-secret`, fetched from Conjur.
+    The Consumer is a Golang application that connects to Hello World to request the response message using the authentication secret, `helloworld-secret`, fetched from Conjur.